by Jenna Kalinsky.

 - Give concrete suggestions as to how the writer can adapt the existing material through practical tips and specific examples.

-These letters can top 25 pages.
-When we consider how these notes serve as a road map, we want them to be as clear and specific as possible, so the writer can easily and smoothly arrive at their destination.
+When the editor considers how these notes serve as a road map, they want them to be as clear and specific as possible, so the writer can easily and smoothly arrive at their destination.

 Manuscript Evaluation or Developmental Feedback?